mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/loading-tool-palettes-mac.md

           <HintPath>\Applications\RhinoWIP.app\Contents\Resources\RhinoMac.dll</HintPath>
           <Private>False</Private>
         </Reference>
 1. Close the *csproj* that is open in the code editor.
-Xamarin Studio reloads the project.
+Visual Studio for Mac reloads the project.
 If you check in the *References* section of your project in the *Solution Explorer*, you should see references to *RhinoMac* and *Rhino.UI*.
 1. In your `Plugin` class, if you have not done so already, override the `OnLoad` method.
 1. Load your tool palette plist from your desired location by calling the `RhinoMac.Runtime.MacPlatformService.LoadToolPaletteCollection` and passing in the full path to your *plist*.
 For example, if your *plist* is in the *Resources* folder of your *rhp*, use the following example: